juanroldan1989/movie_quotes/README.md

 * Toth Aniko Monika <animoni@gmail.com> - practicing API's and gem documentation's in Rails (newbie lvl), and I was searching on rubygems.org when I found yours.
 Looks straight forward to use :)
 * Travon Campbell <travonlcampbell@gmail.com> - developing a weather website for portfolio - https://travzforall.github.io/weatherman/
 * Daniel Ovelheiro <daniel.ovelheiro@gmail.com> - I am IT student and I developing a project for a course.
 I would love to have an API key for your Movie Quotes app, so I could make small searches, based in the movie name, to retrieve some famous quotes from that movie.
+* Joze Cigl <ciganizmb@gmail.com> - School project, it will display movie info and showtimes in cinemas asweel as quotes from actors
+* Brytner Evangelista <brytnerevangelista@gmail.com> - A JavaScript/React project built as part of the requirements for completion of the Javascript/React course at Code Louisville: https://github.com/brevans25/Vide-Video
+* Asaf Davidov <davidovasaf.94@gmail.com> - Movie Trivia Game for the School I am studying at.
+* Mikael Kalstad <mikaelk@live.no> - Random Quote machine (FreeCodeCamp course project)
+* Erdem Inan <erdem_inan@outlook.be> - The API will be use for a practicing application.
+An intern will come in my compagny in next week.
+He will build a simple app using this api